1983 Mississippi gubernatorial election: Campaign

 Bramlett lost the general election, 288,764 (38.9 percent) to Allain's 409,209 (55.1 percent).
 Charles Evers, the African American civil rights activist from Fayette, ran as an Independent and polled 30,593 (4.1 percent).
-Carmichael ran in 1983 for lieutenant governor against the incumbent Democrat Brad Dye, who prevailed with 464,080 votes (64.3 percent) to Carmichael's 257,623 (35.7 percent).
-Bramlett hence outpolled Carmichael by just over 31,000 votes when both were on the ballot as ticket mates.
+Gil Carmichael, who defeated Bramlett for the GOP gubernatorial nomination in a very close race in 1979, ran in 1983 for lieutenant governor as a low-budget independent candidate in an apparent attempt to gain a larger share of the African-American vote against the incumbent Democrat Brad Dye, who prevailed with 464,080 votes (64.3 percent) to Carmichael's 257,623 (35.7 percent).
+Bramlett, spending over $1.1 million total (and outspending Allain as well) outpolled Carmichael by just over 31,000 votes when both were on the ballot as de facto ticket mates.